lando/lando/blog/posts/2020-02-14-announcing-lando-alliance.md

 1. If we give a shit about making developers lives easier then we need to be accountable to developers
 2. If we need a business model then we are at worst accountable to shareholders and at best distracted from our primary mission in pursuit of dat cash
-3. If we are willing to spend our own time and money making developers lives easier, then _there must be others_.
+3. If we are willing to spend our own time and money making developers lives easier, then _there must be others_

 And that was it.